oVirt/ovirt-site/source/feature/sr-iov.html.md

          Changing this value will remove all the VFs from the nic and create new #numOFVfs VFs on the nic.
     -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by hostdevListByCaps).
     -   this property can be updated just if all the VFs on the PF are free (as reported by hostdevListByCaps).
+    -   in case 'num of VFs' was changed CollectVdsNetworkDataVDSCommand should be called.
 *   <b>all networks allowed</b>
     -   a boolean property that means there are no network restrictions and all the networks are allowed to be configured on the nic.
     -   in case 'all networks allowed' the network and 'labels' lists should be cleared.